Understanding JSON: A Complete Guide to Reading and Writing JSON Files

 file format

-Basically you can think of key value pairs
+Basically you can think of key value pairs, e.g. “My name is Oliver” (key would be name, value would be

 How to Write JSON: A Beginner’s Guide #